31 December 2020

 In 1848, the bishop, Giuseppe Novella da Carpasio (1805-72, whose letters are the source of information about the organ), and a Spanish friar, Fr.
 Miguel Navarro (1809-77), were expelled from Huguang and exiled to Canton (Guangzhou).
 Fr.
 Torre da Omegna was named Vicar general of Wuchang in their places.
 But after only a few weeks in this role, while bringing the sacraments to a sick parishioner in Wuchang, he was arrested on 30 January 1848, on the orders of the local ‘governor’, ‘Kiam-hia-hiem’.
 Fr.
 Torre was maltreated, and starved in prison for three weeks, apparently not so as to kill him but to ‘persuade’ him to leave the area.

 Eventually, due to his deteriorating condition, he was sent under the guard of a minor mandarin to Canton.
-Here, after long negotiation, he was released into the custody of Dr. Peter Parker (1804-88), a renowned physician and Protestant missionary.
+Here, after long negotiation, he was released into the custody of Dr. Peter Parker (1804-88), a renowned physician, Protestant missionary, and eventual diplomat.
 But he was past the medical help of the time, and there was nothing to be done.
 He died on 15 April of his injuries.
-(Some sources say he died in Hong Kong, but the eyewitness account by Monsignor Novella says it was in Parker’s house in Canton.)
+Some sources say he died in Hong Kong, but the eyewitness account by Monsignor Novella says he died in Parker’s house in Hog Lane, Shamian, Canton, which doubled as his hospital.
 Parker arranged for a steam launch to take his body to Hong Kong, where, to the dismay of his Roman Catholic confrères, an autopsy was performed.
 The conclusion was that he had died of an inflammation of the brain.
 The Franciscans now consider him a martyr.

 Father Torre da Omegna was buried in a small Catholic cemetery, “eastwards of Cantonment Hill” (today’s Hong Kong Park) and outside the British residential settlement (British Hong Kong was only founded in 1841-42, and was still quite small at this date.)
 The location of his original grave is lost; but it was somewhere south of Queen’s Road East in present day Wanchai, on the hill that is now is crossed by Sun, Moon, and Star Streets, appropriate enough for a Franciscan!